ambient-innovation/ai-django-core/docs/features/mail.md

 There are two scenarios covered by this package:

-* **Single mail**: Create a single mail through a class to utilise benefits of object-orientation.
+* **Single mail**: Create a single email through a class to utilise benefits of object-orientation.
-* **Similar mails**: Create a bunch of similar mails with a factory class, for example if you want to send the same content but with a personal salutation to a number of people.
+* **Similar mails**: Create a bunch of similar emails with a factory class, for example if you want to send the same content but with a personal salutation to a number of people.

 ### Create a single email